gayverjr/pyemap/docs/analysis/process.rst

 .. math::
    \epsilon = \alpha \exp(-\beta(R-R_{offset}))

-Importantly, you can specify custom fragments atom by atom using the "custom" optional argument, which takes a string formatted in pyemap's custom fragment selection syntax, which is based on PDB atom serial number.
+You can specify custom fragments atom by atom using the "custom" optional argument, which takes a string formatted in pyemap's custom fragment selection syntax, which is based on PDB atom serial number.
 The syntax is summarized below: